Education

 More on Education

-Washington, D.C. – On Teacher Appreciation Day 2023, Congresswoman Uifa’atali Amata is thanking teachers and highlighting Teacher Appreciation Week and Teacher Appreciation Day.
+Washington, D.C. – Congresswoman Uifa’atali Amata is thanking teachers during Teacher Appreciation Week, which started May 6th and concludes on the 10th.

-Washington, D.C. – Congresswoman Uifa’atali Amata is delighted to announce the nominations of 11 excellent students from American Samoa for consideration by the prestigious military service academies in 2023.
-As the students can apply to more than one academy, there are 17 nominations in all.
+Washington, D.C. – Congresswoman Uifa’atali Amata is delighted to announce the nominations of 13 excellent students from American Samoa for consideration by the prestigious military service academies this year.
+The students can apply to more than one academy, so there are 15 nominations in all.